 All this information is digitized, making start-ups a lucrative target for digital intrusion.
 Here are the top cybersecurity threats you should look out for.

 - Ransomware.
 Ransomware is a form of malware that encrypts your system data making your work files inaccessible until a ransom is paid.
 Cybercriminals may threaten to destroy or expose your data on hacker forums if you fail to pay for the decryption key.
 According to Forbes, there will be a 300% increase in ransomware attacks in 2020.
 Most of these will be targeting small businesses.

 - Phishing.
 This is a social engineering tactic that uses fake digital messages such as email or text messages to trick potential victims.
 The victim ends up sharing sensitive information such as usernames, passwords, or whatever it is the attacker is looking for.
 Phishing is the most common form of cyberattacks targeting small businesses, accounting for 91 percent of all attacks.

 COVID-19-themed phishing is currently gaining traction among cybercriminals.

 - Data leaks.
 A data leak is an unauthorized transmission of confidential data from within an organization to an external environment.
 Data leaks can be intentional or unintentional.
 The information exposed through a data leak may include contact info, user credentials, and payment card information.
 Phone numbers and email addresses are not excluded too.

 Cyberattacks and data breaches come at a heavy cost.
 The financial blowback of a cybersecurity breach can be devastating.
-On average, a single data breach will set back a small business around $200,000.
+On average, a single data breach will set back a small business to around $200,000.